 This "woman" lives in Raufarhöfn :) Many of them are cooking food

-The first landscape we encountered when we drove up to the peninsula on our way to Raufarhöfn village was the vast, flat prairie of Melrakkaslétta.
+When we drove up to the peninsula on our way to Raufarhöfn village we drove through the vast, flat prairie of Melrakkaslétta.

-One can see strange lava formations on the prairie, some of which look like there are people standing on the prairie in the distance.
-I had to stop many times just to get out of the car and take photos of these lava formations.
+One can see strange lava formations on the prairie, some of which look like people standing in the distance on the prairie.
+I stopped many times on the way to get out of the car and take photos of these lava formations.

 I felt like I was alone in the world, we were there late at night and stopped the car by the side of the road and took photos, surrounded by this vast flat landscape with lava formations, which were lit up by the sunshine.
 It was ever so beautiful.